Why is dental care important to pets?

 Does PAWS offer dental cleaning services for dogs and cats?

-Yes, at PAWS Atlanta, dental services for dogs start at $125.
+Yes, at PAWS Atlanta, dental services for dogs and cats start at $125.
 This price includes exam and cleaning.
 There could be additional charges for minor extractions, pain meds and antibiotics.
 PAWS Atlanta will only extract single rooted teeth or teeth that are already loose at the time of the procedure.
 If PAWS Atlanta feels that your pet needs more complex extractions or has any other oral condition that needs to be addressed, we will suggest that your pet get seen by a veterinarian at a regular full-service animal hospital.

 Often it is older animals that are in the most need of dental cleanings.
 Due to the fact that older pets may have health conditions that would make sedating them more dangerous, PAWS Atlanta recommends that any pet over the age of 7 years have pre-anesthetic blood work performed within 2 weeks prior to the dental exam.
-Please note that PAWS Atlanta does not offer pre-anesthetic blood work.
-The pre-anesthetic blood work can be done at a regular veterinarian’s office and brought to the pre dental exam.
+That blood work can be done at PAWS Atlanta by appointment.

 How do I make an appointment?